KapilYadav-dev/Zeepium/README.md

 <h1>Short Description </h1>
 An android application used to watch all premium content @free from Zee5 without any hassle😄

+# Alert !!
+Only for Educational Purpose 💀!!

 # How to use
  * Install the Zeepium extension in Google chrome.
  * Start the backend server using npm start.